-Thanks to modern technologies that deliver foot traffic data – such as Dor Technologies– businesses can gain stronger clarity in customer behavior and, thus, plan future efforts to support this behavior.
+Thanks to modern technologies that deliver foot traffic data – such as Dor Technologies– businesses can gain stronger clarity in customer behavior.
+Thus, they can plan future efforts to support this behavior.
 From strengthening merchandising strategies based on how customers navigate stores to creating events around peak foot traffic times, the data revealed from this type of technology is vital to better understanding customers journey to purchase.

 The catch?
-It’s not just about getting customers into stores, but keeping them there, as well.
-Through the data captured, retailers can react to the intelligence gained by adjusting their stores to better accommodate customers – ultimately helping to keep customers in their stores longer.
+It’s not just about getting customers into stores.
+It is also about keeping them there.
+Through the data captured, retailers can react to the intelligence gained by adjusting their stores to better accommodate customers.
+Ultimately this helps to keep customers in their stores longer.

-It can be as simple as moving hot-selling items from one location to another or more complex, such as creating interactive displays that encourage stronger customer engagement.
+It can be as simple as moving hot-selling items from one location to another.
+Or, it can be more complex.
+Such as creating interactive displays that encourage stronger customer engagement.
 The main goal is simple really…to react to foot traffic data to strengthen in-store interactions.

 3: Create Entertaining In-Store Experiences

-Customers do not always shop with a purchase in mind but instead, simply to enjoy the general shopping experience.
-Leverage this reality by creating in-store experiences that delight your customers and encourage them to get interact while in your store.
+Customers do not always shop with a purchase in mind.
+Sometimes they shop simply to enjoy the general shopping experience.
+Leverage this reality by creating in-store experiences that delight your customers.
+Encourage them to interact while in your store.

-Try creating hands-on displays that encourage customers to touch inventory, having demonstrations of certain items throughout your store or incorporating technology to entertain, inform and even help customers during their shopping journeys.
+Try creating hands-on displays that encourage customers to touch inventory.
+Have demonstrations of certain items throughout your store.
+You can incorporate technology to entertain, inform and even help customers during their shopping journeys.
 The idea is to provide opportunities for customers to be stimulated outside of their own store navigation.

 4: Introduce Text-Message Promotions into Your Marketing Efforts

-For brick and mortar retailers, incorporating an omnichannel strategy into marketing efforts is essential to increasing foot traffic.
-Among the ways to do this is to incorporate digital promotions that help create and strengthen relationships with customers in ways that are accessible and ideal for consumers to respond to.
+For brick and mortar retailers, incorporating an omnichannel strategy into marketing efforts is essential to increase foot traffic.
+Among the ways to do this is to incorporate digital promotions that help create and strengthen relationships with customers.
 For modern customers and merchants alike, mobile ranks among the best ways to reach this goal.